NehharShah/NehharShah/README.md

 - 👋 Hi, I’m @NehharShah
 - 👀 I’m interested in AI, ML and Blockchain.
 - 💻 I’m looking to collaborate on projects on Blockchain development platforms.
-- 🔨 I have created smart contracts on Ethereum, Binance Smart Chain, Polygon, Avalanche, Solana.
+- 🔨 I have created smart contracts on Ethereum, Binance Smart Chain, Polygon, Avalanche, Solana, Fantom, Moonbeam, Arbitrum
 - 💻 I also have used Web3 tools for integration process of Tokens, NFT, NFT Marketplace and many more.
 - 📫 How to reach me [Twitter!](https://twitter.com/Niharshah990) and [LinkedIn](https://www.linkedin.com/in/nihar-shah-139331106/) and [Mail](nehharshah@gmail.com)